xiongchiamiov/jellylorum/docs/README.md

 # The Basics #

-Jellylorum is written in Python, using the Django framework.
+Jellylorum is written in [Python], using [the Django framework].
 I think Python is a language excellently-oriented towards maintainability, and that Django follows well in those footsteps (and has, hands-down, the best documentation I've ever seen), but really, like most technical decisions, it comes down to